Sebster3/Sebster3.github.io/content/extras/coffeepassport/_index.md

 A one-star place is a last resort.
 On the other hand, I would seek out a five-star place to spend my time at, try multiple drinks/pastries, and highly recommend!
 Five stars doesn't mean "perfect" --- because nothing is --- but it does get the highest marks.

+As an avid decaf drinker, I also make note of whether decaf is available or not.

-> Recent updates towards the top of the list.
+Recent updates towards the top of the list.